 Refunds for room and board.
 Room and board will be refunded on the percentage basis used in Federal Aid Withdrawal calculations.

 Student account overpayment refund policy.
-When a student's account has a credit balance the student may fill out a refund request at the Finance Office.
 No refund will be processed until after the drop/add period in each semester is over.

 Financial Aid